imrafaelmerino/java-fun/docs/index.md

 Assertions.assertFalse(b.equals(c, TYPE.MULTISET));
 ```
 ## <a name="exceptions-errors"></a> Exceptions and errors
-Exceptions and errors are both treated as Exceptions in Java and most of the mainstream languages, but, conceptually, they are quite different.
-Errors mean that someone has to fix something; it could be an error of the user of the library or an error of the library itself.
-On the other hand, exceptions are expected in irregular situations at runtime, like accessing a non-existing file.
-No matter what you do, the
+Exceptions and errors are both treated as Exceptions in Java and most of the mainstream languages, but, conceptually,
+they are quite different.
+Errors mean that someone has to fix something; it could be an error of the user of the library
+or an error of the library itself.
+On the other hand, exceptions are expected in irregular situations at runtime, like
-file could be deleted anytime by any other process, and the only thing you can do is to handle that possibility.
+ accessing a non-existing file.
+No matter what you do, the file could be deleted anytime by any other process, and the
+ only thing you can do is to handle that possibility.

-**json-values** use the native unchecked exception _UnsupportedException_ when the client of the library makes an error,
+**json-values** uses the custom unchecked exception _UserError_ when the client of the library makes an error,
-for example, getting the head of an empty array, which means that the programmer needs to change something,
+for example, getting the head of an empty array, which means that the programmer needs to change something to fix the bug.
-for example, adding a guard condition.
 Another error could be to pass in null to a method, in which case it throws a NullPointerException.
-No method in the library accepts null as a parameter.
+No method in the library
+but _equals_ accepts null as a parameter. _InternalError_ is another custom unchecked exception that is thrown when an
+error made by the developers is detected.
-The only exception in the API is the checked MalformedJson, which occurs when parsing a not well-formed string into a Json.
+The only exception in the API is the custom checked MalformedJson, which occurs when parsing a not well-formed string into a Json.

 ## <a name="trampolines"></a> Trampolines
 **Json-values**, naturally, uses recursion all the time.
 To not blow up the stack, tail-recursive method